Mark Felt: "Deep Throat" informant

 Bob Woodward first describes his source, nicknamed "Deep Throat", in All the President's Men, as a "source in the Executive Branch who had access to information at CRP (the Committee to Re-elect the President, Nixon's 1972 campaign organization), as well as at the White House."
 In the book, Deep Throat is described as an "incorrigible gossip" who was "in a unique position to observe the Executive Branch", a man "whose fight had been worn out in too many battles".
 Woodward had known the source before Watergate and had discussed politics and government with him.

-In 2005 Woodward wrote that he first met Felt at the White House in 1969 or 1970.
+In 2005, Woodward wrote that he first met Felt at the White House in 1969 or 1970.
 Woodward was working as an aide to Admiral Thomas Hinman Moorer, Chairman of the Joint Chiefs of Staff, and was delivering papers to the White House Situation Room.
 In his book The Secret Man, Woodward described Felt as a "tall man with perfectly combed gray hair ... distinguished looking" with a "studied air of confidence, even what might be called a command presence".
 They stayed in contact and spoke on the telephone several times.
 When Woodward started working at the Washington Post, he phoned Felt on several occasions to ask for information for articles in the paper.
 Felt's information, taken on a promise that Woodward would never reveal its origin, was a source for a few stories, notably for an article on May 18, 1972, about Arthur Bremer, who shot George Wallace.

 When the Watergate story broke, Woodward called on Felt.
-Felt told Woodward on June 19 that E. Howard Hunt, who had ties to Nixon, was involved: the telephone number of his White House office had been listed in the address book of one of the burglars.
+Felt told Woodward on June 19 that E. Howard Hunt, who had connections to Nixon, was involved: the telephone number of his White House office had been listed in the address book of one of the burglars.
 Initially, Woodward's source was known at the Post as "My Friend".
 Post editor Howard Simons tagged him as "Deep Throat", after the widely known pornographic film Deep Throat.
 According to Woodward, Simons thought of the term because Felt had been providing information on a deep background basis.

 When Felt revealed his role in 2005, it was noted that "My Friend" has the same initial letters as "Mark Felt".
 Woodward's notes from interviewing Felt were marked "M.F.", which Woodward says was "not very good tradecraft".